eclipse-tracecompass/trace-event-logger/README.md

     {"ts":"12366,"ph":"E","tid":1}

 See more examples in javadoc.

+## Viewing results

+While one could open the traces in their favorite text editor, results are better with a GUI.
+One could open the resulting json files in either `chrome://tracing` or (Eclipse Trace Compass)[www.eclipse.dev/tracecompass].
+If the trace is malformed due to a handler not being configured properly, the program `jsonify.py` supplied in the root of the project can help restore it.

+## Performance

 On an Intel i5-1145G7 @ 2.60GHz with an NVME hard drive, performance passes from 45 us/event to 1.1 us/event.
 There is also a cache effect that one could take advantage of, where if the data is not saturating the IO, speed is even higher.